This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Some emotions don’t just move through you — they settle into your body.
 You may notice a tight chest, a knotted stomach, or a heavy, unexplainable weight in your shoulders.
 These sensations are often signs that your body is holding what your mind hasn’t had space to resolve yet.

 This isn’t a failure or something to fix.
-It’s your system doing its best to contain experiences that never fully completed.
-When emotions don’t get space to move, the body steps in and carries them instead.
+It’s simply what happens when emotions don’t get the space to move on their own — your body steps in and carries them instead.

-Somatic practices allow release without analysis or emotional digging.
-They work through awareness and movement that remind your body it no longer needs to stay braced or alert.
+Somatic release allows this to happen without analysis or emotional digging.
+It works through awareness and movement that remind your body it no longer needs to stay braced or alert.
 Over time, this restores a sense of internal ease rather than forcing change.

-Below are supportive somatic practices you can use whenever emotions feel stuck, heavy, or overwhelming.
+Below are seven supportive somatic release practices you can use whenever emotions feel stuck, heavy, or overwhelming.

 The Body Scan Release